German military to unveil new cyber command as threats grow

 Chancellor Angela Merkel this month said protecting German infrastructure from potential cyber attacks was a top priority.

-In December, Germany's domestic and foreign intelligence agencies cited increasing Russian cyber attacks against political parties, as well as propaganda and disinformation campaigns aimed at destabilising German society.
+In December, Germany's domestic and foreign intelligence agencies cited increasing Russian cyber attacks against political parties, as well as propaganda and disinformation campaigns aimed at destabilizing German society.

 Russia denies engaging in such attacks.